mickymacirl/rathmackneecastle/README.md

 **Expected:**

-The form should display the the message "Please fill out this field".
+The form should display the message "Please fill out this field".

 **Actual:**

-The form displayed the the message "Please fill out this field".
+The form displayed the message "Please fill out this field".

 ## History Gallery Testing

 ### Gallery Image Links

-The History Gallery links was tested so that when a user clicks on a picture the link opens the image in a new window.
+The History Gallery links were tested so that when a user clicks on a picture the link opens the image in a new window.

 **Test Steps:**